Perforated Metals

 Process Details

-Sheets come in variable thicknesses and are measured in gauges-the larger the gauge number, the thinner the sheet.
-Determining the appropriate sheet gauge is as important as selecting the metal itself.
-Perforated metal sheet used for fabrication is mostly thin and flat.
+Sheets come in varying thicknesses and are measured by gauges—note that the larger the gauge number, the thinner the sheet.
+Selecting the correct sheet gauge is as crucial as choosing the material itself.
+Perforated metal sheets used in fabrication are typically thin and flat, so it's essential to choose a gauge that matches the requirements of the project.

-For simple perforations, manufacturers use a standard punching press.
-In this case, as they slowly feed the sheet metal into a large press, which contains the hole pattern that perforates it.
+For simple perforations, a standard punching press is used.
+In this method, the sheet metal is fed slowly into the press, which contains the designed hole pattern, and the metal is perforated as it passes through.

 Finishing